 More info about the exhibition

-Third Moscow Biennale of Architecture Parallel Programme.
-Russia, Moscow, 2012
+Third Moscow Biennale of Architecture.
+Parallel Programme.
+Schusev State Museum of Architecture, Moscow, 2012

 Exhibition views by Yuri Palmin